77ethers/NTERMCP/README.md

 ## Getting Started

-Once Desktop Commander is installed and Claude Desktop is restarted, you're ready to supercharge your Claude experience!
+Once NTERMCP is installed and Claude Desktop is restarted, you're ready to supercharge your Claude experience!

 ### 🚀 New User Onboarding

-Desktop Commander includes intelligent onboarding to help you discover what's possible:
+NTERMCP includes intelligent onboarding to help you discover what's possible:

-**For New Users:** When you're just getting started (fewer than 10 successful commands), Claude will automatically offer helpful getting-started guidance and practical tutorials after you use Desktop Commander successfully.
+**For New Users:** When you're just getting started (fewer than 10 successful commands), Claude will automatically offer helpful getting-started guidance and practical tutorials after you use NTERMCP successfully.

 **Request Help Anytime:** You can ask for onboarding assistance at any time by simply saying:
-- *"Help me get started with Desktop Commander"*
+- *"Help me get started with NTERMCP"*
-- *"Show me Desktop Commander examples"*
+- *"Show me NTERMCP examples"*
-- *"What can I do with Desktop Commander?"*
+- *"What can I do with NTERMCP?"*

 Claude will then show you beginner-friendly tutorials and examples, including:
 - 📁 Organizing your Downloads folder automatically